trackitai/analytics/README.md

 > Tracking a button click with custom event:

-Suppose you have button in yout html code with id _trackerButton_
+Suppose you have button in your html code with id _trackerButton_

 ```html
 <!-- Trackit Custom Event -->